Paragliding Safety

 When a flying decision is at all GRAY, WALK AWAY!

-What this means: Whenever you are making decisions about flying, if you at all feel any factor is not definitive, listen to this and choose not to fly or venture away from the choice.
+What this means: Whenever you are making decisions about flying, if you feel any factor is not definitive, listen to this and choose not to fly or venture away from the choice.
 If you are “on the fence” about a decision related to flying, get off the fence and back on the ground.

 EXAMPLES: